syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/technicalindicators.md

 ## Triangular moving average (TMA) indicator

-A Triangular moving average is simply a double-smoothed simple moving average of data calculated over a period of time where the middle portion of the data has more weight.
+A triangular moving average is simply a double-smoothed simple moving average of data calculated over a period of time where the middle portion of the data has more weight.
 The [`TriangularMovingAverageIndicator`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.SFTMAIndicator.html) can be defined as in the following code example.